apache/tvm/docs/dev/convert_layout.rst

 ConvertLayout pass is extremely easy to use.
 The pass is not a part of default relay.build pipeline.
 The intended usage is to call it between the framework-to-relay parser and relay.build module call.

+In order to specify the layouts to convert to, we create a mapping of heavily-layout sensitive operators to a list of the desired layouts for that operator.

 .. code-block:: python

     # TFlite framework to Relay parser - Default layout is NHWC